okta/okta-mobile-swift/README.md

     OktaOAuth2-->WebAuthenticationUI;
 ```

-- AuthFoundation -- Common classes for managing credentials and used as a foundation for other libraries.
+- [AuthFoundation][authentication-docs] -- Common classes for managing credentials and used as a foundation for other libraries.
-- OktaOAuth2 -- OAuth2 authentication capabilities for advanced use-cases.
+- [OktaOAuth2][oktaoauth2-docs] -- OAuth2 authentication capabilities for advanced use-cases.
-- WebAuthenticationUI -- Authenticate users using web-based OIDC flows.
+- [WebAuthenticationUI][webauthenticationui-docs] -- Authenticate users using web-based OIDC flows.

 This SDK enables you to build or support a myriad of different authentication flows and approaches.